 Take time to hike the section of the Superior Hiking Trail running along the edge of the gardens.
 It parallels the ridgeline above Skyline Drive and has plenty of great photo opportunities overlooking the lake and the city.
 Rock climbers and bouldering enthusiasts enjoy the craggy short boulders just off the trails adjacent to the Twin Ponds parking lot (Hank Jensen Drive) in the park.
 Climb with the locals at Slab Boulder at the east end of the park and the Upper and Lower Walls on the west side.

-8 Lake Superior Railroad Museum
+9. Lake Superior Railroad Museum

 Steam, diesel, and electric trains are all on display here as is a three-quarter scale replica of downtown Duluth in 1910, the heyday of the city's industrial boom.
 Particularly noteworthy is a rare example of the diesel powered Great Northern 92 Engine, one of only 10 such built between 1946 and 1947.

-9 Spirit Mountain Adventure Park
+10. Spirit Mountain Adventure Park

 Plan a weekday visit to the park for best access and start early in the day for the shortest ride lines.
 Also, take advantage of the "automatic photos" taken on the Alpine Slide.
 Riders have the option to purchase individual photos or an entire disc of the family in action for sharing when you get back home.

-Address: 9500 Spirit Mountain Place, Duluth, MN
+Address: 9500 Spirit Mountain Place, Duluth, Minnesota

-10 Split Rock Lighthouse
+11. Split Rock Lighthouse